dotm/programming_magic_book/README.md

 ### For Beginner Programmers
 You may learn one or two programming language.
 But, you may want to be language agnostic.
 Well, lucky you!
 You found this book that can help you on your journey.

-This book will list common programming constructs (spells) independent of any programming language and explain them one-by-one.
+This book lists common programming constructs (spells) independent of any programming language and explain them one-by-one.

 ### For Experienced Programmers
 I'm thinking that maybe we can make a kind of bridge (adapter?) between problem solutions or feature ideas that we can express in pseudo-code using the relevant domain language, with the concrete implementation that we code into files/terminal using a particular programming language.

 This bridge will be programming constructs, or what I call in this book as spells.

 Think of it as a generalization of the principle 'Program to an interface, not an implementation.'
 All the benefits we get of that principle, we can probably get by programming to language-independent programming constructs.

 ### A Better Analogy than Cooking